 Terrorist Threat Repository Visualized as a Concept Map

-Holding this together is a multilingual knowledge system (MKS) that can cater to related terms, also by proximity in geographical locations.
-In order to cross languages borders the MKS must be available in our official languages and those used by the offenders.
-This allows the police reports to be written in any language since the MKS would be there to find relevant content in any language.
-When found the texts can be passed to machine translation to gist the information.
-If the alarm bells ring but threat is not immediate human translation will provide some more insights.
-But in most cases the dots will already be connected enough that security agencies can see a pattern to act on.
+Holding this together would be a multilingual knowledge system (MKS) that can cater to related terms, also by proximity in geographical locations.
+In order to cross language borders, the MKS must be available in both our official languages and those used by the offenders.
+This would allow police reports to be written in any language, since the MKS would be there to find relevant content in any language.
+When found, the texts can be passed to machine translation to give the gist of the information.
+If the alarm bells ring but the threat is not immediate, human translation will provide some more insights.
+In most cases, however, the dots will already be connected enough that security agencies can see a pattern to act on.

 Leave your email to get notified any time we post.